Things appear to be looking up for AT&T Inc. (T)

 AT&T Inc. (T): Who are the competitors?

-The company’s main competitors (and peers) include Netflix Inc. (NFLX) that is trading -5.05% down over the past 12 months and The Walt Disney Company (DIS) that is -24.22% lower over the same period.
-Comcast Corporation (CMCSA) is -20.50% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Netflix Inc. (NFLX) that is trading 45.00% up over the past 12 months and The Walt Disney Company (DIS) that is -20.07% lower over the same period.
+Comcast Corporation (CMCSA) is -20.38% down on the 1-year trading charts.